What is a Working Capital Cycle?

 Financing Growth and Working Capital

 Businesses with normal/positive cycles often require financing to cover the period of time before they receive payment from customers and clients.
-The is especially true for rapidly growing companies.
+This is especially true for rapidly growing companies.
 A common warning axiom regarding growth and working capital is to be careful not to “grow the company out of money.”

 To deal with this potential problem, companies often arrange to have financing provided by a bank or other financial institution.
 Banks will often lend money against inventory and will also finance accounts receivable.

 For example, if a bank believes the company is capable of liquidating its inventory at 70 cents on the dollar, it may be willing to provide a loan equal to 50% of the value of the inventory.
 (The 20% difference between 70% and 50% gives the bank a buffer, or financing cushion, in case the inventory has to be liquidated).

 Additionally, if a company sells products to businesses that have high creditworthiness, the bank may finance those receivables (called “factoring”) by providing early payment of a percentage of the total revenue.

 By combining one or both of the above financing solutions, a company can successfully bridge the gap of time required for it to conclude its working capital cycle.

 Working Capital Cycle in Financial Modeling

 In financial modeling and valuation, one of the key sets of assumptions that are made about a company is in regard to its accounts receivable days, inventory days, and accounts payable days.